scawp/Steam-Deck.Shader-Cache-Killer/README.md

 To free up some of the space you can delete the Shader Cache, this script aims to make that process a little easier.

-## Why not Compdata also?
+## ~~Why not~~ Compdata also?

+Yes if you click `compactdata`, be sure not to delete any Proton files.
+Games will probaby become unplayable!

-I tested this and it broke all my Proton installs with no easy way to repair other than a Factory Reset, more research is required for other locations.
+~~I tested this and it broke all my Proton installs with no easy way to repair other than a Factory Reset, more research is required for other locations.~~

 ## Is this safe?